aurollan/Embedded_C_STM32F3/readme_makefile.md

 Predefine name as a macro, with definition 1.

 ##### Why define -STM32F303xC ?
-Header file use some definition according to your hardware.
+In nost library header file use macro definition according to your hardware.
 This define tells which one you use.
-Another way to do this is uncomment define in header file.
+Another way to do this is uncomment define in header files.

 ##### Why define -USE_FULL_ASSERT ?
 If you use STM32 library (Std or HAL), each function will check that passed argument are actual register that the function use.
 Since we use only CMSIS  library we don't need this yet.
+But still important to know because you will work with other libraries.

 ### UNDEF PREPROCESSOR MACRO
 -U name